clux/logule/README.md

 - `dateCol` time and date
 - `lineCol` location in .line()

-Additionally 'levels' define the color of the delimiter in each log method.
+Additionally `levels` define the color of the delimiter in each log method.
+Every string used to describe colors must be exported by the `colors` module to work.

-### Global Filtration
+### Global Suppression
 Set the `suppress` flag to globally turn all listed log methods into chaining no-ops.
-Alternatively ist the exceptions under `allow` instead and set `useAllow` to `true`.
+Alternatively list the exceptions under `allow` instead and set `useAllow` to `true`.
 See the [Branch based filtration](#branch-based-filtration) section for more granular control.

 ### Stream JSON